A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 To explain it simply, the main difference between the cloud and your local server is the location of the machine.
 The cloud means that your data will be safely saved on remote servers provided by one of the established cloud providers, for example Amazon.
 Amazon is one of the strongest providers today.
 Established cloud service providers do have high level security protocols in place.
 Technically speaking, everything that you (your institution) store in SciNote (Amazon Cloud) can be accessed by you only and you are not giving away any rights or ownership over your data.

-Some ELN vendors also offer possibility to install ELN locally on your institution’s servers.
+Some ELN vendors also offer the possibility to install ELN locally on your institution’s servers.
 It all depends on your or your preferences.
 It is possible that cloud solutions are not accepted by your institution.
 In all cases local installation brings some additional costs, including additional support and maintenance costs.
 Features available for the local installation may also be different to those available in the cloud version.

 If you are concerned about using the web-based software to save and manage your data, ask the support and development team where the data is saved.
 Whose service are they using?
 Are they providing their own servers or are they using the service of big cloud providers such as Amazon or Google?
 They should be transparent with you about the safety of your data, backup and retrieval of your data if anything happens.

 SciNote offers both, cloud version and local installation.
+You can learn everything about our data protection practices here.

 9. Users: How many people from your lab would use the ELN i.e. do you need a system that will support your lab’s growth in the future?